MLstate/opalang/README.md

 * dependencies: contains the dependency installation helper
 * dissemination: contains helper programs to run on the cloud (transitional)
 * installer: auxiliary files used to build binary packages
-* plugins: additional OPA library modules (work in progress)
+* plugins: additional Opa library modules (work in progress)
-* stdlib: the OPA standard library
+* stdlib: the Opa standard library
 * tools: contains external checking tools; see Credits below
 * utils: some auxiliary, independent tools like bash completion, syntax highlighting for popular editors, etc.

-The other directories contain the source of the OPA libraries, compiler, and tools.
+The other directories contain the source of the Opa libraries, compiler, and tools.

 Files at the root of the repository:

 * `*.mllib`: ocamlbuild target declaration for building an ocaml lib
 * `*.itarget`: ocamlbuild target declaration for building a set of targets
-* `install_release.sh`: builds a full OPA runtime in order to make a binary package
+* `install_release.sh`: builds a full Opa runtime in order to make a binary package
 * `platform_helper.sh`: some helpers to guarantee script compatibility, mostly between Linux and MacOS